raven-os/nest-server/API.md

 *Response Content-Type*: `application/json`

-*Response body*: An array of [`PackageManifest`], as described by the Nest specification.
+*Response body*: An array of [`PackageManifest`]s, as described by the Nest specification.
 The elements are not sorted.

 Example: